alrieckert/lazarus/components/README.txt

   Export databases to various file formats.

 editortoolbar
-  A customizable tolbar for the source editor.
+  A customizable toolbar for the source editor.

 educationlaz
   Extends/configures the IDE for education, training, courses